AndreiKeino/CSharp-like-properties-in-python/README.md

     @pprop
     def test_prop_one(self):
         # property name will be the same as the function name - test_prop_one
-        # and the member variable _test_prop_one vill be added to the class
+        # and the member variable _test_prop_one will be added to the class
         # and the list of all names of all the added attributes for the property
         # will be added to a getter function test_prop_one_get_v as the atribute
         # with the name attr_names